Stonemannen/johanneberg-challenge/README.md

 - Innovation, we'd like to se that the developer thought outside the box!
 - Code quality, we will look at the structure of the code.
 Is it readable, efficient and easy to follow?

+## Deadline

+The project has to be done and turned in before **10/11-19** at 11:59PM.
+You can either send me a link to your GitHub project or just the files as a regular mail:

+>ida.lillevra@hotmail.com

 ## Setup